BECOMING A PHILANTHROPIST

 Contributing to your chosen cause

 Once you have identified your strengths and resources, the next step is to determine how you can best contribute to your chosen cause.
 This involves matching your skills and resources with the needs of the cause.
-For example, if you are passionate about education and have expertise in teaching, you could volunteer to tutor students or develop educational materials.
-ISHEP are always looking for teachers for the delivery of Promoting Racial Literacy!
-You may even wish invest energy by taking a leadership role with #ISHEPFoundation and STEM skills programme.
+For example, if you are passionate about education and have expertise in teaching, you could be the one to tutor others and help develop educational materials.
+ISHEP is always looking for QTS teachers for the delivery of racial literacy!
+You may even wish to invest energy by taking a leadership role.

 To effective Contribute, Consider the following: